oslokommune/dataplatform-status-api/README.md

 A [state-machine-event](https://github.oslo.kommune.no/origo-dataplatform/state-machine-event) lambda function is hooked up to cloudformation logs (see [dataplatform-config](https://github.oslo.kommune.no/origo-dataplatform/dataplatform-config/tree/master/devops/modules/observability/cloudwatch-state-machine-events) for wiring) that will pick up the end status for the state machine and post this to the status API.
 There is no need to set the end status from within the lambda function, only the state of each execution.
 This means you can get the end status of a file-upload without adding anything to the state machine functions.

-## Lambda
-Use the `status_*` functions exposed via [common-python](https://github.oslo.kommune.no/origo-dataplatform/common-python) to set the data for each Lambda exeuction.

-Log as much you can to the `status_body` key in order for the end-user to be able to trace what has happened to the data.

 ## SDK & CLI
 The status API is implemented in the SDK and exposed via the CLI: